 Papers in this category offer new historical, theoretical, and critical perspectives on computational art and design and on the technical artifacts, infrastructures, and communities that support them.

-Accepted papers will be part of the PACMCGIT Special issue on SIGGRAPH 2022 Art Papers.
-In addition, Art Papers video presentations will be published in the ACM Digital Library.
+Accepted papers will be published in The Proceedings of the ACM on Computer Graphics and Interactive Techniques: PACMCGIT.
+In addition, accepted papers and video presentations will be published in the ACM Digital Library.

 How to Submit

-SIGGRAPH 2022 will gather in person in Vancouver and virtually.
-We look forward to celebrating 49 years of advancements in computer graphics and interactive techniques, and are excited that you are considering submitting your work to the Art Papers program.
+SIGGRAPH 2023 will gather in person in Los Angeles.
+We look forward to celebrating 50 years of advancements in computer graphics and interactive techniques and are excited that you are considering submitting your work to the Art Papers program.
 For this celebration we hope to raise the interest of the whole SIGGRAPH community for your contribution.
 So, be unique, but also give keys to participants from other fields, especially in the abstract and the introduction: What makes it important beyond the art community?

 Log into the submission portal, select “Make a New Submission” tab, and select “Art Paper — Long” or “Art Paper — Short.”
 To see the information you need to submit, view the sample form:

 Non-native English speakers may opt to use the English Review Service to help improve the text of submissions.
 Please note this process takes time.
 For the best chance of having your submission reviewed by the English Review Service, please ensure that you complete your submission at least 14 days before the deadline.

 Authors may submit a long or a short paper to this program.
 Accepted papers will be published in The Proceedings of the ACM on Computer Graphics and Interactive Techniques: PACMCGIT and archived in the ACM Digital Library.
 The differences between the two submission formats is below:

 In-Person Presentation: 8 minutes